mayflowermattie/gertrude-bot/README.md

 - !findremainder [num 1] [num 2]: Divides and finds the remainder of two numbers of the user's choosing.
 (Works with decimals!)
 (ALTERNATE ALIASES: !remainder, !modulo, !%)

+!say: Mimics a message from the user and sends it in the current channel.
+(ALTERNATE ALIASES: !mimic, !parrot, !speak, !talk)

+!ihateyou: secret :3